 It is cheaper than traditional farming – Since intensive farms produce more fruit per unit of land, and require less resources and less labour than traditional farming, the costs of production are normally lower.
-This translates to cheaper food prices in the supermarket, and can mean that people who otherwise wouldn’t be able to afford it can eat fresh fruit and veggies¹.
+This translates to cheaper food prices in the supermarket, and can mean that people who otherwise wouldn’t be able to afford it can eat fresh fruit and veggies .

 It is more efficient – Since factory farms use less resources and less land per unit of food produced, then they can be said to be more efficient.
 This means that the farmer doesn’t have to work as hard, and is able to make a larger profit off a smaller crop.
 Since it is less resource demanding, it also contributes less to environmental destruction – on this front .

 Intensive farms usually have packaging and processing facilities onsite – This reduces the need to transport fruit from the farm to a packaging or processing plant.
 The fruit stays in better condition, and therefore reaches the consumer as a better product.
-It also reduces the environmental impacts of transport, and means less carbon emissions associated with fruit production³.
+It also reduces the environmental impacts of transport, and means less carbon emissions associated with fruit production .

 Since intensive farms are cheaper to run, there is the chance for more variety in the fruits produced – Since the profit margins are higher for intensive farming than for traditional methods, it gives the farmer more freedom with what they grow.
 Species which may not usually be profitable can be with intensive methods.
-This means that we should see a greater variety of products in shops¹.
+This means that we should see a greater variety of products in shops .

 The food produced can be of poor quality – Since factory farmed fruit is produced almost artificially, it often doesn’t have the same nutrition that fruit produced using traditional methods does.
-Since the aim of intensive farming is to produce a large quantity of perfect looking produce, plant species tend to be bred for their looks and shelf life rather than for their taste and nutrition¹.
+Since the aim of intensive farming is to produce a large quantity of perfect looking produce, plant species tend to be bred for their looks and shelf life rather than for their taste and nutrition .

 It is very harmful to the environment – Intensive fruit farming usually involves the use of highly concentrated liquid fertilizers and a lot of deadly chemicals.
 These often find their way into the surrounding environment through rainwater runoff, where they wreak havoc on sensitive plants and animals.
 If the chemicals and fertilizers find their way into a waterway, they will eventually end up in the ocean, where they will contribute to hypoxic zones such as the one in the Gulf of Mexico .